syncfusion-content/flutter-docs/Flutter/treemap/layout.md

 This section explains the different layout structures in the treemap widget.
 The available layout structures are,

-* Squarify
+* Squarified
 * Slice
 * Dice

-## Squarify
+## Squarified

-The Squarify layout structure start to arrange the rectangles in a row and wrapping them to the next row according to the available size.
-By default, Squarify layout structure is used.
+The Squarified layout structure start to arrange the rectangles in a row and wrapping them to the next row according to the available size.
+By default, Squarified layout structure is used.

-You can visualize the Squarify layout in two ways such as `Flat` and `Hierarchical` structure.
+You can visualize the Squarified layout in two ways such as `Flat` and `Hierarchical` structure.

 {% tabs %}
 {% highlight Dart %}